michaelrharris/Synaptic-Polarity/README.md

 "O~.csv" - Matrix format of the updated signed wiring rule network produced by the SCM

-"Kprime.csv" - Kronecker product of X and Y truncated to only include connections with known polarity
+"Kprime.csv" - Kronecker product of "X" and "Y" truncated to only include connections with known polarity

 “SCM.py” - Implementation of the Spatial Connectome Model which produces the file "SCM_Predictions.csv"

-“Network Based Prediction Cross Validation.py” - performs a 10-fold cross validation procedure using the SCM, SL3, SPA, and SL2 methods, and produces a precision rank plot like that of Figure 3, panel E in this work.
+“Network Based Prediction Cross Validation.py” - Performs a 10-fold cross validation procedure using the SCM, SL3, SPA, and SL2 methods, and produces a precision rank plot like that of Figure 3, panel E in this work.

 "Source Data - Fenyves et al..xlsx" - Source data used in this work